Woman Claims To Break Out In Hives Due To Cat "Allergies" Only After Learning That She's Been Around One For A Week

 They were also celebrating because she was offered one of the jobs she interviewed for

-She asked if she can rent a room from OP for a month or two before she finds her own place.
-OP agreed, but said it would be better for her sister to get used to Jonathan if she wants to temporarily live with them.
+She asked if she could rent a room from OP for a month or two before she finds her own place.
+OP agreed but said it would be better for her sister to get used to Jonathan if she wants to temporarily live with them.

 Her sister was confused because OP's boyfriend was named Trevor.
 OP clarified that Jonathan was a cat.
-Her sister asked OP not to adopt a cat since she will be living with her.
+Her sister asked OP not to adopt a cat since she would be living with her.

 OP informed her sister that Jonathan has been with her for two years.
-Her sister complained to their parents that OP exposed her to a cat which made her break out in hives.
-OP told them she won't put up with her sister's "allergies," but she is more than happy to let her stay with her for a month or two.
+Her sister complained to their parents that OP exposed her to a cat, which made her break out in hives.
+OP told them she wouldn't put up with her sister's "allergies," but she is more than happy to let her stay with her for a month or two.

 How sure is OP that her sister has been faking this allergy all along?